How to train for the Everest Base Camp Trek

 Mt Everest Climbing 1024x768

-Assembling your backpack for the Everest Base Camp trek requires a lot of effort because it will require both physical and psychological preparation.
+Assembling your backpack for the Everest Base Camp trek requires a lot of effort, as it demands both physical and psychological preparation.
 This plan focuses on cardiovascular endurance, strengthening, improving hiking skills, flexibility, and recovery.

 Knowing how to train for the Everest Base Camp Trek is essential to ensuring you're fully equipped for this adventure.